Shake What God Gave Ya

 Shake What God Gave Ya is the third studio album from American country music artist James Otto.
 It was released in the United States on September 14, 2010, through Warner Bros.
 Nashville.
 The album includes two singles, "Groovy Little Summer Song" and "Soldiers & Jesus".
-Prior to its release, Otto charted the single "Since You Brought It Up", which was not included on an album.
+Prior to its release, Otto charted the single "Since You Brought It Up", which was not included in an album.
 Otto produced the entire album with Paul Worley, with Monty Powell as a co-producer on the title track.

 Background

 In an interview with The Boot, Otto described his new record saying, "This is a declaration of who I am, this country-soul sound is where we're going, and if you like it, this is for you."
 In an interview with Music Row, Otto called the content on the album "sexy, sultry, and soulful", and went on to say that "Musically I’d say I’m the love child between Ronnie Milsap and Barry White.”